This year’s auto show was one vast sea of disappointment

 Whatever happened to Honda?

-Once upon a time I pretty much only bought Hondas.
+For a number of decades I pretty much only bought Hondas.
 They had clean, almost Germanic styling and were arguably more roadworthy than competing Toyotas.
 Yet I found them to be reasonably reliable.

 While walking around the Honda display at the auto show I tried to resurrect some old enthusiasm for the brand — but I just couldn’t manage it.
 Say what you will about the current state of Honda’s engineering, but I just can’t stomach the brand’s design direction.